edwintye/edwintye.github.io/_posts/2021-12-19-the-nightmare-of-keeping-containers-updated-security.md

 rebuild the image just before deployment.
 Continuous delivery isn't quite "continuous" anymore if the same (security control) gate reappears before deployment.

-Same logic applies where a container running in production may become insecure; the log4j shit storm of December 2021 taught us that patching should be done on both the image (JVM) and application (library) level[^2].
+[Ranting a little] Same logic applies where a container running in production may become insecure; the log4j shit storm of December 2021 taught us that patching should be done on both the image (JVM) and application (library) level[^2].
 There is also the reality where if vulnerabilities are known to be being exploited in the wild, you cannot wait.
 The time between some vulnerability database is updated, propagated to your server, and a report generated to some stakeholder is too slow.
 Operation teams would have started working before some executive understands the severity and required actions.
 In those situations, we can throw every runbook out the window and just have faith in the Ops team with their skills and knowledge[^3].

 ## When to do security scans?